cds-snc/consultation-references/base-product-roadmap.md

 The fifth milestone would be further fleshed out by the continuous user feedback throughout the entire length of the product development life cycle.

 As new needs are surfaced, further technical analysis would be required and features development planned accordingly.

+## References

+- [How is the Public Service Managing Large IT Projects?](https://sara-sabr.github.io/ITStrategy/2020/04/21/how-is-the-public-service-managing-large-IT-project.html), Written by My Thuy Pham-Vo, Employment and Social Development Canada
+- [The Problems with Project-Based funding for IT organizations](https://sara-sabr.github.io/ITStrategy/2021/05/18/problems-of-project-based-funding.html), 2021-05-18 - Written by Rémy Bernard, Employment and Social Development Canada
+- [Implementing Product Management in the Federal Government](https://sara-sabr.github.io/ITStrategy/2021/10/15/product-management-part-2.html), 2021-10-15 - Written by Rémy Bernard, Employment and Social Development Canada
+- [Transitioning to Product Management by following Job Bank](https://sara-sabr.github.io/ITStrategy/2022/02/04/project-to-product.html), 2022-02-04 - Written by Rémy Bernard, Employment and Social Development Canada
+- [Product Management in the Public Sector](https://codefor.ca/blog/product-management-in-the-public-sector/), 2021-01-04 - Written by Dena Sotoudeh, Code for Canada

 ## Detailed Roadmap